 Non-admins can only assign assets owned by them.
 The only exception is Data Admins who can add any available data models on the instance, as defined by their permission scheme in the Sisense application.

-To activate or disable the Git Integration feature, go to the Admin -> App Configuration -> Feature Management (
+The admin can activate and deactivate Git Integration using the Git Integration toggle in Admin tab -> App Configuration -> Feature Management (

 Clicking this icon opens the Projects (Git Integration) UI in a new browser tab, where: